 The ecommerce hosting provider you choose impacts the experience an online shopper has with your site.
 Everything from page loading speeds to the security of information they’re submitting—particularly credit card information—is managed by your hosting provider.

-In short: you need to pick a good one.
+In short: you need to pick the best ecommerce hosting provider for your needs.
 Ecommerce purchases live and die by the experience a shopper has on a website.
-Your host has a huge responsibility over that.
+Your host has a huge responsibility.

 What is an ecommerce host?